CB Dynamics 365 to SharePoint Permissions Replicator

-The out-of-the box integration between Dynamics CRM and SharePoint document storage has a lot of advantages but also some disadvantages.
+The out-of-the-box integration between Dynamics 365 and SharePoint document storage has a lot of advantages but also some disadvantages.
 The most significant disadvantage is the absence of permissions integration.
 Each one of those systems has its own security model and there is no out-of-the-box integration between them.
 This undesirable behaviour causes serious security issues, as everyone can see everything on the SharePoint side.

-The CRM SharePoint Permissions Replicator product solves this problem easily:
+The CB Dynamics 365 to SharePoint Permissions Replicator product solves this problem easily:

-- Replicates CRM permissions on item, file, folder, list, document library or even a SharePoint site
+• Replicates Dynamics 365 permissions on item, file, folder, list, document library or even a SharePoint site

-The CRM SharePoint Permissions Replicator consists of 3 basic components:
+The CB Dynamics 365 to SharePoint Permissions Replicator consists of three basic components: